fisherynwa/multi_pfa/README.txt

 	    Here, we recommend using either m = 0.9 or the default value.

       A general recommendation: One can run the script first with the default values.
-       Afterward, based on the obtained results, one can "fine-tune." the parameters for K and tval.
+       Afterward, based on the obtained results, one can fine-tune the parameters for K and tval.

-	One way to do so, for K, is a possible inspection of the obtained eigenvalues, i.e. to plot the eigenvalues.
+	One way to do so, for K, is a possible inspection of the obtained eigenvalues, i.e., to plot the eigenvalues.
 The software returns a list for each baseline-category logit.
 	 For example, in our data analysis, "multi.pfa.maldi$fdp_class.1_class.3$Lamba".
 	 The object lamba contains all related eigenvalues.